-All of our learning facilities are on our single-site campus, so you don’t have to travel far to access them.
-But being a part of the University of London means you’ll be able to make use of all the additional resources that offers.
+The vast majority of our learning facilities are on our single-site campus, so you don’t have to travel far to access them.
+They include a Library that’s open 24/7 nearly every day of the year, as well as departmental facilities like workshops, studio space and a theatre.
+Being a part of the University of London means you’ll also be able to make use of all the additional resources that offers.

 London is a special place.
 A hub for industry, politics, and the arts.
 A melting pot of creativity and culture.
 Somewhere that will inspire you, and connect you to Europe and the wider world.

 One massive advantage to studying in London is the access it can give you to the centre of business and the creative industries in the UK and beyond.
 Whether you’re interested in working in politics, the media, an NGO or the arts, living in the capital brings you closer to the large organisations that influence Britain and the world.

 Cultural life is very rich in London, and you could be seeing new plays, visiting art galleries and watching performance poetry every day if you had the energy.
 If your funds are low there are many places to access for free - from the science museum and V&A in Kensington, to the two Tate galleries on the Thames, and from Damien Hirst’s Newport Street Gallery in Vauxhall to the Southbank Centre in Waterloo.